KahHongg/Fencing-Competition-Performance-Tracker/README.md

 |   23  | Fencer 23 | School C |    NA    |   SGP   |     NA    |
 |   24  | Fencer 24 | School D |    NA    |   SGP   |     NA    |

-Table: An example of the FencingTimeLive data set in CSV format.

 # Loading the Libraries:

 * To facilitate user interaction and data processing, the following libraries are employed, enabling the creation of a Shiny app: